American Irish Historical Society: 21st century

 As of 2011, members included "prominent doctors, writers, lawyers and even some boldface names like Liam Neeson."
 It continued to hold a "vast collection of rare books" and hold various cultural events such as poetry readings and concerts.
-In early 2011, New York Mayor Michael Bloomberg apologized publicly after joking at a dinner that he's seen a bunch of people "totally inebriated” hanging from the society's balcony on St. Patrick's Day.
+In early 2011, New York Mayor Michael Bloomberg apologized publicly after joking at a dinner that he'd seen a bunch of people "totally inebriated” hanging from the society's balcony on St. Patrick's Day.
 The comment spurred complaints about Irish stereotyping.
 The New York Times published an article stating Bloomberg "could hardly have picked a more unlikely [stereotyping] target," with locals feeling "surprise and puzzlement that the carefully preserved building and its staid crowd had been singled out as an emblem for, of all things, rowdiness."

-Kevin M. Cahill was president-general emeritus of the American-Irish Historical Society.
+Kevin M. Cahill (1936–2022) was president-general emeritus of the society.
 He died in 2022.
 The current chairman of the board is James Normile.
 With around 10,000 volumes, it "maintains the most complete private collection of Irish-American and Irish literature and history in the United States."
 The society publishes a journal entitled The Recorder and hosts cultural and historical events.

 During the holiday seasons of 2016 and 2017, AIHS was home to the Irish Repertory Theatre's production of The Dead, 1904.
 The show was an adaptation of James Joyce's "The Dead", adapted by novelist Jean Hanff Korelitz and her husband, Irish poet Paul Muldoon.
 For The Dead, 1904, the building had 57 guests at a time, who for part of the performance joined the cast for a holiday feast drawn from the original novella.
 The Dead, 1904, continued to run until 2018.